The Boondocks (TV series): Development and production

 Written and illustrated by Aaron McGruder, The Boondocks began as a comic strip on Hitlist.com, one of the first music websites.
 The strip later found its way into The Source magazine.
 Following these runs, McGruder began simultaneously pitching The Boondocks as both a syndicated comic strip and an animated television series.
 The former goal was met first, and The Boondocks debuted in newspapers in April 1999.

 In the meantime, the development of the TV series continued.
-In between fall of 2003 to summer of 2004, McGruder and film producer/director Reginald Hudlin (President of Entertainment of BET from 2005 to 2008) created a Boondocks pilot for Fox, but found great difficulty in making the series suitable for network television.
+In between fall of 2003 to summer of 2004, McGruder and film producer/director Reginald Hudlin, President of Entertainment of BET from 2005 to 2008, created a Boondocks pilot for Fox, but found great difficulty in making the series suitable for network television.
 Hudlin left the project after the Fox deal fell through, though McGruder and Sony Pictures Television were contractually obligated to credit him as an executive producer for the first two seasons.
 Mike Lazzo, president of Adult Swim and executive producer of Space Ghost Coast to Coast and Aqua Teen Hunger Force, stumbled across the pilot and declared it "too networky".
 He then ordered a 15-episode season and told McGruder to "just tell stories".

 The series shares little continuity with the comic strip, though during the final year of the strip, McGruder made a point to try to synchronize them.
 He introduced Uncle Ruckus into the strip, and the comic-strip version of Riley's hair was braided into cornrows to match the character's hair in the series.
 During the first season, McGruder put the strip on a 6-month hiatus beginning in March 2006.
 He did not return to the strip the following November, and the strip's syndicate, Universal Press Syndicate, announced that it had been canceled.

 The opening theme song of the series is performed by hip hop artist Asheru.
 It was slightly remixed for seasons 2 and 3.

-The series was produced in widescreen since the beginning, but the image was cropped to accommodate the 4:3 aspect ratio at the time of their original broadcasts as well as reruns.
-Adult Swim rarely crops widescreen material.
+The series was produced in widescreen since the beginning, but the image was cropped to accommodate the 4:3 aspect ratio at the time of their original broadcasts as well as reruns, with the uncropped versions releasing on DVD and streaming.
 Starting with the third season, the series was produced in 16:9 high definition and presented in its original aspect ratio and resolution.

 In 2014, it was announced that McGruder would not be involved with the show's fourth season, with Adult Swim stating that the reason was that "a mutually agreeable production schedule could not be determined."
-The fourth season premiered on April 21, 2014 and concluded on June 23, 2014.
+The fourth and final season premiered on April 21, 2014 and concluded on June 23, 2014, with the season and complete series DVD sets releasing the next day in the United States.